Measurement Guide

 What measurements do I need to determine my body shape?

-You need four key measurements: shoulders (widest point across the back from shoulder tip to shoulder tip), bust (fullest part of the chest), waist (narrowest point of the torso, usually above the belly button), and hips (widest part including the buttocks).
-Some methods also use a high hip measurement.
+You need four measurements: shoulders (widest point across the back), bust (fullest part of the chest), waist (narrowest torso point, usually above the belly button), and hips (widest part including buttocks).
+Some methods also use a high hip measurement taken at the hip bones.

 Can I determine my body shape without measuring?